jrockett6/bevy_godot4/README.md

     app.add_system(my_system)
 }
 ```
 4. Cargo build your project, and make sure the dll is found by Godot via the .gdextension file.
-You should now have the `BevyApp` Node avaiable to you in the Godot editor (refresh the project in the editor).
+You should now have the `BevyApp` Node avaiable to you in the Godot editor (you may need to refresh the project in the editor).

 5. Add this `BevyApp` Node as a Godot autoload named `BevyAppSingleton` in the Godot project settings.